-Chains, tattoos, jeans, piercings are strong punk style accessories.
-Darker and excessive makeup with punk accessories, anyone will make his/her appearance exceptional at a party.
+Chains, tattoos, jeans, and piercings are strong punk style accessories.
+Darker and with excessive makeup with punk accessories, anyone will make his/her appearance exceptional at a party.
 ‘Deathawk” is the most worth-mentioning feature of this style, a combination of punk and gothic.
 The general appearance of this style is shaved head at one side or both sides.

 11. Hippie Goth

-This style mostly focuses on the dark environments of goth.
+This style mostly focuses on the dark environments of the goth.
 Mysterious world imagery, pagan religious symbols, and dark fashion are used in this style.
 However, dark religions like Celtic, Pagan, Wiccan, and Druidic are followed by most Hippie goths.
 And these dark religions inspired them most.

 At the same time, Hippie goths are vegan and pro-environmentalist too.
 Dark environments and religious themes are reflected in their style.

 12. Tribal Goth